IT21314742/Pig/README.md

  - **Interactive Interface:**  Enjoy an intuitive and interactive interface that guides players through each step of the game.

 _**How to Use:**_
+ 1. Clone the repository to access the necessary files.